-Village by-laws and villa age rules 17.4 Does the village have village by-laws? ☐ Yes ☒ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
-Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ☐ Yes ☒ No If yes: Rules may be made available on request Resident input 17.6 Does the village have a residents ⊠ Yes □ No committee established under the Retirement Villages Act 1999?
+Village by-laws and villa age rules 17.4 Does the village have village by-laws? ☐ Yes ⊠ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ☐ Yes ☒ No If yes: Rules may be made available on request Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999?
 By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited ☐ No, village is not accredited through an industry- based accreditation ☑ Yes, village is voluntarily accredited through: scheme?
+Part 18 - Accreditation 49.4 lo the village 18.1 Is the village voluntarily accredited ☐ No, village is not accredited through an industry- based accreditation ☑ Yes, village is voluntarily accredited through: scheme?
 ARVAS (Australian Retirement Villages Accreditation Scheme) accreditation schemes are industry-based schemes.
 The Retirement of establish an accreditation scheme or standards for retirement villages.
 Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
-If yes, ⊠ Yes □ No what is the fee to join the waiting list? ⊠ No fee Access to documents and a prospective residence inspect or take a copy of al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to of these documents free of charge.
-The operator must comply with stated by the prospective resident or resident (which must be at he request is given). □ Certificate of regist tration for the retirement village scheme ☑ Certificate of title o☑ Village site plan r current title search for the retirement village land ' location, floor plan or dimensions of accommodation units in the village
+If yes, ⊠ Yes □ No what is the fee to join the waiting list? ⊠ No fee Access to documents and a prospective residence inspect or take a copy of the request by the date least seven days after the seven day tration for the retirement village scheme or current title search for the retirement village land ✓ Village site plan Tourion the sourch for the retirement village failu location, floor plan or dimensions of accommodation units in the village

-Plans of any units or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village under the Retirement Villages Act An approved transition plan for the village An approved closure plan for the village The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village $\boxtimes$ Examples of contracts that residents may have to enter into $\boxtimes$ Village dispute resolution process Village by-laws $\boxtimes$ Village insurance policies and certificates of currency $\boxtimes$ A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)
+Plans of any units or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village under the Retirement Villages Act An approved transition plan for the village An approved closure plan for the village The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village \boxtimes Examples of contracts that residents may have to enter into \boxtimes Village dispute resolution process Village by-laws \boxtimes Village insurance policies and certificates of currency \boxtimes A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)